Griefed/ServerPackCreator/CONTRIBUTING.md

 ## Contributing

+## Code

+If you want to contribute to SPC, please make sure you do not change the `serverpackcreator.conf`-file.
+Ideally, any version of SPC will work with any config file, as they all have the same content.
+Chaning what's inside the `serverpackcreator.conf`-file would make versions incompatible to each other, but I want users to be able to simply download the newest version **without** having to migrate their config file or even worrying about such a thing.
+Therefor, I ask that you do not touch the `serverpackcreator.conf`-file.

+## Commits

 If you want to contribute to SPC, please make sure your commits follow the conventional commit layout and use the types/categories/flags described here: [actions/auto-changelog](https://github.com/marketplace/actions/auto-changelog)

 For completeness' sake: